 As a result of all the need for action and results, we find ourselves rushing and pushing most, if not all of the time.
 If we just spent equal amounts of time nurturing our quiet and creative sides, we could maintain a more healthy balance.

-One of the simplest ways to nurture your quiet, intuitive side is learning to breathe more fully and in slower, more relaxed fashion that stills the excitatory nervous system, the sympathetic nervous system, and allows for relaxation and recuperation through the parasympathetic nervous system.
+One of the simplest ways to nurture your quiet, intuitive side is learning to breathe more fully and in a slower, more relaxed fashion that stills the excitatory nervous system, the sympathetic nervous system, and allows for relaxation and recuperation through the parasympathetic nervous system.

 Learning to breathe properly is necessary for the organism's homeostasis, or balance.
 With too much tension and action, the organism becomes quickly out of balance.